Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \subsection{What Determines Whether an LLM Knows Something?}

 This is the question that motivated the IKP instrument in the first place (Section~\ref{sec:intro}): a researcher or an entity is ``inside'' a model to the extent that the model reliably produces the right answers to probes about it.
 Here we turn the instrument on itself and ask what observable properties of a researcher, or of a fact, predict whether a model has absorbed it.
 We cross-reference IKP recognition rates with external metrics for researcher probes (OpenAlex citations and h-index, $n = 345$) and for factual probes about entities (Wikipedia sitelinks and pageviews, $n = 557$).
-Both analyses converge on the same underlying quantity: not raw prominence, but \emph{effective mention frequency}---the number of training-corpus documents that state the specific target fact in directly retrievable form.
+Both analyses point to the same interpretation: recognition tracks not raw prominence but how often the specific fact appears in retrievable form in text---a latent \emph{effective mention frequency} that citations and sitelinks only partially proxy and that we do not observe directly.